tkchafin/mrbait/docs/_build/html/_sources/usage.rst.txt

    **VCF input**: For use with --assembly: VCF file containing variant data -G, --gff
-   **GFF input**: For use with --assembly: GFF file containing feature data
+   **GFF input**: For use with --assembly: GFF file containing feature data --vcfALT
+    **REF calling with VCF**: For use with --assembly and --vcf: This option  |br|
+    tells mrbait to attempt to override N/gap characters in the reference sequence  |br|
+		using values from the ALT column in the VCF file. [default=off; boolean]

 Alignment filtering/ consensus options (use with -M, -X, -L)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~